DNR500/cheesecake/README.md

     };
 });
 ```
-To invoke the action you would use the action as in the following snipet - the inner function would be called when the div dispatches an click event. event objects may be passed as arguments on the inner function block (this depends on the event dispatch of your underlying view framework).
+To invoke the action you would use the action as in the following snipet - the inner function would be called when the foo element dispatches an select event. event objects may be passed as arguments on the inner function block (this depends on the event dispatch of your underlying view framework).

 ```
 var cheesecakeJson = {
     cheesecake:{
+    	id: "helloButton",
         recipeName: "foo",
         name: "Betty",
         salutation: "Hello",
         actions:[
         	{
-        		eventType:"click",
+        		eventType:"select",
         		command:"bar"
         	}
         ]